And yet, it’s easy to understand the appeal, and so this dark-light choice is our Baby Name of the Day.

 The first bishop of Siena wore the name, sometimes around 300.
 Saint Lucifer of Cagliari lived in the fourth century.
 A second bishop of Cagliari took the name a century later, presumably in homage.

 In the early seventeenth century, a Dutch-born pirate named Hendrick Jacobszonn acquired this name as a nickname.
 Fitting, right?
 Not so fast.
 Jacobszonn was known for using fire and smoke to surprise his enemies.
-It seems that was the source of his nickname.
+It seems that was the source of his nickname – a very literal description.

 We’d expect Lucifer to cameo as a bad guy in comic books, and he doesn’t disappoint.